 Here I discuss INSEAD’s essays for the January (Class of December 2012) and September (Class of July 2013) 2012 intakes.
-The questions are taken from the PDF
+The questions are taken from the PDF.

 Over the years, I have had an opportunity to work with a large number of clients admitted to INSEAD.
 I have had 5 client admitted for the January and September 2012 intakes so far, 6 clients admitted for 2011, 3 for 2010, 2 for 2009, and 2 for 2008.
 Testimonials from clients admitted to INSEAD can also be found here.